core doctests require a separate invocation (package name shadows stdlib `core`):

 Group G: abort_evaluation

-Tests for gradient_core::db::abort_evaluation, which cascades Aborted to all active builds before aborting the evaluation itself.
+Tests for gradient_ci::abort_evaluation, which cascades Aborted to all active builds before aborting the evaluation itself.

 DB call sequence: